 The kind and generous people mostly possess the personality of agreeableness.
 These people easily agree with the opinion of other people and are helpful and trusting.
 On the contrary, disagreeable people are suspicious of others, less co-operative, cold and hardly agree with other people.
 But it has been seen that disagreeable men earn more as they obey to old-style gender characters.
 Most importantly, a research paper published in the journal of personality and social psychology proves that income and agreeableness are inversely proportional to each other and have more negative effects on men than woman.

 People possessing this trait are always anxious and stressed out and be depressed at times.
 On the other hand, people with low neuroticism are calm, composed and emotionally stable.
 These people maintain their composure when faced with difficult problems without getting overly anxious.

-While people with neuroticism always keeps on constantly blaming and cribbing others for their problems.
-People with neurosis are hard to deal with, and they get upset with small issues and can even quit their job if they are denied permission of anything that they want.
+While people with neuroticism always keep on constantly blaming and cribbing others for their problems.
+People with neurosis are hard to deal with, and they get upset with small issues and can even quit their job if they are denied permission for anything that they want.

 What is the science behind psychometric assessment?

-Psychometric test was first conducted in the early 20th century by French psychologist Alfred Binet.
-The first intelligence test was done in 1905.
+The psychometric test was first conducted in the early 20th century by French psychologist Alfred Binet.
+The first intelligence test or also known as IQ test was done in 1905.